Guide: The Sangre de Cristo Range Traverse

 Narrative

 The rough 4WD track you were following will end in a wash.
-Take this wash generally east.
-A good campsite will be crossed before you come to another 4WD track.
+Take this wash right heading generally east.
+A good albeit dry campsite will be crossed before you come to another 4WD track.
+This spot makes for the last good campsite before gaining the subsidiary ridge up to South Little Bear Peak.
+If you’re starting late in the afternoon, plan to stop here for a early morning assault up above treeline.

 Briefly follow this 4WD track generally north, then exit it heading northeast as it continues NW.
-A brief bushwack will get you to Tobin Creek.
+A brief bushwhack will get you to Tobin Creek.

 Alternative Start via Lake Como/Little Bear Hourglass: from the start of Lake Como, continue on Lake Como Road to Lake Como where camping is available.
 Take the Hourglass Route to the summit of Little Bear (Class 4) and continue on the route from here.

-The direct ridge traverse to Ellingwood Point goes at approx. 5.4, but is relatively short.
-You can also simply follow the standard route off of Blanca Peak until it meets up with the standard route with Ellingwood Point, then take that trail to its summit.
+The next summit will be Ellingwood Point.
+The direct ridge traverse to Ellingwood Point goes at approx. 5.4 (downclimb), but is relatively short.
+You can take a less direct route off the ridge by simply following the standard route off of Blanca Peak until it meets up with the standard route with Ellingwood Point, then take that trail to its summit.
 A semi-permanent snowfield is located near this trail junction which can be used as a water source.

 Bailout: descend the standard route for Blanca/Ellingwood towards Lake Como Road.
 Bivvying near the trail is possible if weather is deteriorating.

-If weather is holding on Ellingwood Point, continue on the ridge north.
-After passing a west ridge coming off the north ridge you’re on, you’ll encounter a cruxy downclimb in two pitches (4th, Low 5th).
-Take this downclimb with care as exposure is extreme.
+If weather is holding on Ellingwood Point, continue on the main ridge north.
+You’ll pass a ridge shooting to the west.
+Afterwards, you’ll encounter a cruxy downclimb in two pitches (4th, Low 5th).
+Take this downclimb with care as exposure here is extreme.
 This is one of the most sensational sections of the entire segment.

-Once below the difficulties, breathe a sigh of relief, as the most difficult parts of the segment have been cleared.
+Once below these difficulties, breathe a sigh of relief, as the most difficult parts of the segment have been cleared.
 You still have many hours of Class 3 ridge scrambling before a reasonable bivy site is found.
-Collect yourself, and continue on the ridge over 13656, 13577, and California Peak.
-Terrain north of California will generally be far easier.
+Collect yourself, and continue on the ridge over PT 13656, PT 13577, and California Peak.
+Terrain north of California will generally be far easier, but you’ll still be above treeline for potentially a few hours more.

 Continue north on the ridge, generally talus hopping.
 Cross over “Zapata Pass”.
 This point makes a marginal bivy.

-Bailout: Taking this east will bring you to the Huerfano/Lily Lake Trailhead.
+Bailout: Taking the trail at “Zapata Pass” east, bringing you to the Huerfano/Lily Lake Trailhead.
 You are still many miles from a town, so prepare to hitch from here.

-Roundtrip Idea: Take this trail east to the Huerfano/Lily Lake Trailhead.
-Continue south on the trail, and re-ascend Blanca Peak via Gash Ridge (low 5th).
+Roundtrip Idea: Taking the trail at “Zapata Pass” east to the Huerfano/Lily Lake Trailhead.
+Continue south on the trail and re-ascend Blanca Peak via Gash Ridge (low 5th).
 Descend Blanca Peak via its standard route, and descend down towards the highway via Lake Como Road.
+Gash Ridge is perhaps a little more difficult than the terrain found on the Little Bear/Blanca Traverse.
+This loop is extremely committing.

 Looking back North on much of Segment 1, Blanca Peak is the highpoint in the center